Genocs/genocs-library/README.md

 docker-compose -f ./demo-docker-compose.yml up [-d]
 ```

+## Auth

+Auth service defines the functionalities to build Auth system that relay on OAUTH JWT.

+## Common

+This project contains common functionalities that do not relay on runtime or other libraries.
+This project contains interfaces and base classes used as placeholders and to be used across without dependencies.

 ## Core

-Core project contains general purpose functionalities to be used on DDD service
+Core project contains general purpose functionalities to be used on DDD service.

+## HTTP

+TBW

+## Logging

+TBW

+## MessageBrokers

+TBW

+## MessageBrokers Outbox

+TBW

+## MessageBrokers MongoDB

+TBW

+## MessageBrokers RabbitMQ

+TBW

+## Metrics

+TBW

+## Persistence MongoDB

+Persistente MongoDB is the library that allows to persist data on MongoDB.

-## Persistence MongoDb
+## Persistence Redis

-Persistente  MongoDb is the library that allows to persist data on MongoDb
+Persistente Redis is the library that allows to persist data on Redis database.

+## Query Builder

+TBW

+## Secrets Vault

+TBW

+## Security

+TBW

 ## ServiceBusAzure

 The ServiceBusAzure allows to publish/send messages to Azure Service Bus

 - [service-bus-quickstart-cli](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-cli)

 ``` PS
 # Create Azure Resource group